Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 - On the redux side.
    - Let's add a model.
    - Let's add an action creator _onSocketMessageReceived_
-   - Let's create a _bids.reducers.ts_
+   - Let's create a _currencies.reducers.ts_
    - Let's register it.

 - We are going to add a simple typescript entity that will hold the currency deltas.